Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 ```

 ### ROOT Data Analysis Framework (C/C++)

-An open-source data analysis framework used by high energy physics and others

 https://root.cern/gallery/

-The ROOT toolkit provides full featured APIs for Data visualization, modeling, statistics
+The ROOT toolkit provides full featured APIs for Data visualization, modeling, statistics and many other.

+ROOT C/C++ code can be embedded within Dpdl with the keyword '**>>root**'

+NOTE: The native Dpdl library 'dpdlroot' is not included in the 'DpdlEngine lite' release, and needs to be downloaded and deployed separately (see Downloads section)

 #### keyword >>root